Welcome to McCrearyWater.com

 Water Treatment Plant #1 Receives Improvements

-Improvements to Treatment Plant #1, in Revelo, are underway.
-The project consists of building two trains of flocculators and sedimentation basins, a new flash mix building, and renovating the existing filter number one pipe gallery.
+The multi-phase improvements to Treatment Plant #1, in Revelo, are ongoing.
+The project consists of building a new chemical feed building, two trains of flocculators and sedimentation basins, a new flash mix building, renovating the existing filter number one pipe gallery, constructing a new concrete clear-well, a new high service/backwash pump building and a new carbon feed.
 Updating this facility will allow the Water District to continue serving the purest and best drinking water possible.
 Click on "read more" to find out about many of the projects we've achieved over the past 50 years.
 Read more...
 View photos...

 Creation of the McCreary County Water District